RSDKModding/RSDK-Modding-Wiki/docs/RSDKv5/Functions/Graphics/GetFrameID.md

 Gets the `unicode char` value of the animator's current frame.

 ## Parameters
 - `animator`
-The animator to get the unicode char from. the animation entry will use `animator.frames` and the frame id uses `animator.frameID`.
+The animator to get the unicode char from.
+The animation entry will use `animator.frames` and the frame ID uses `animator.frameID`.

 ## Return Value
-This function returns the `unicode char` value of the animator's current frame as a `uint16`.
+Returns the `unicode char` value of the animator's current frame as a `uint16`.
 The return value will be `0` if an error occurred.

 ## Syntax
 === "C"